prometheus/prometheus/docs/querying/basics.md

 * **Scalar** - a simple numeric floating point value
 * **String** - a simple string value; currently unused

-Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result from a user-specified expression.
+Depending on the use case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result from a user-specified expression.
 For example, an expression that returns an instant vector is the only type that can be directly graphed.